-3405 Theory of Knowledge: Ethics of Belief 3 credit hours
+3405 Theory of Knowledge: Ethics of Belief

 We commonly evaluate beliefs as rational or irrational; justified or unjustified; responsible or irresponsible.
 But what do these terms mean and when are they correctly applied?
 Can beliefs be ethical?
 These and related questions are debated by contemporary epistemologists.
 This course seeks to interpret and assess the main competing views.